 - No fighter earns a place in the top ten by appointment.
 Name recognition or previous record in a different weight class is not necessarily an indication of performance in a new weight class.

 - Although close losses and poor wins may be reflected in the rankings, the Board will refrain from nullifying the official results, with one exception: If over 75% of the Board agrees that the judges’ decision in a non-championship bout is egregious enough to constitute a “robbery,” then the official winner may be ranked lower than the official loser.
-At least eleven votes are needed for a quorum.
+At least twenty votes are needed for a quorum.

 - After a legitimate official authority declares a bout a “No Decision” or “No Contest,” the fighters will return to the rankings they held going into the bout.
 Under certain circumstances, the Board may adjust the rankings, though not the order of said fighters, to reflect performances before the bout was ended.

 6. The Transnational Boxing Rankings Board Championship Policy

 I. When a champion retires or vacates the championship, the first-ranked contender must fight the second-ranked contender to fill the vacancy.
 Lesser contenders do not constitute the best, and the fact that they are allowed to compete for vacant championships by other organizations does not make them so.
 The gravitas of the true championship will be vitiated no longer.
 Therefore, no allowances for third, fourth, and fifth-ranked contenders will be made.

 II.
 If the first two ranked contenders prove unwilling to fight to fill a vacant throne, the Board will force the issue as much as it deems appropriate.